ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 As mentioned above, RavenDB generates client certificates by signing them using the server certificate.
 A typical server certificate doesn't allow acting as an Intermediate Certificate Authority signing other certificates.
 This is the case with Let's Encrypt certificates.

-In that case, the generated client certificate will have a broken chain of trust, just like in the following screenshot:
+The left screenshot shows a newly generated client certificate, signed by a Let's Encrypt server certificate.
+You cannot see the full chain of trust because the OS (Windows) doesn't have knowledge of the server certificate.

+If you wish to view the full chain, add the server certificate to the OS trusted store.
+This step is **not necessary** for RavenDB and is explained here only to show how to view the full chain in Windows.
+The screenshot on the right side shows the full chain.

 ![Figure 6.
 Client Cert Chain](images/client-cert.png)

 Because client certificates are managed by RavenDB directly and not through any PKI infrastructure <strong>this is perfectly acceptable</strong>.
-Authenticating a client certificate is done explicitly by looking for the thumbprint in the registered certificates list in the server.
+Authenticating a client certificate is done explicitly by looking for the thumbprint in the registered certificates list in the server and not by validating the chain of trust.

 {PANEL/}